Migacz85/database-app/README.md

 - When I'm using advanced search filter and selecting items after submiting I want them to be still selected so I don't need to pass them again after page refresh
 - When I'm using advanced search filter after selecting item, I want see instantly in choosing box that this item was selected with different color so it visualy indicate me that is turned on
 - Close to search filter I want to have star Icon that after clicking will turn yellow and show me all recepies I like so I can back to interesting content more quickly
+- When I'm clicking on bookmark icon and I don't have any bookmarks I want to see information with explanation that clicking in star on the recipe will bookmark it so I can learn how to use app faster

 - When I'm using advanced search filter I want to have tooltips that after hovering on them will display more information what for button is so I can learn more quickly and understand better how app is behaving
 - When I'm visiting home page only 10 recipes are displayed, bellow the last one I have button load more that after clicking will load extra 10 recipes
+- When I'm clicking (not logged) on bookmark icon I want to see page that will inform me that I need to be logged on the page to gain possibility to use that and other features so I will know exactly in what stage I am using the app

 As a administrator:
 - I want pages with adding recipe and stats to be available only for logged users so only user with account can create recipe